Homemakers: obsolete or indispensable?

 “America today is a wrecked nation.
 Eighty-five percent of our children go to day care and learn to fight their way through life.
 In daycare a child tries to build something and the other children snatch at it and tear it down.
-He in turn begins snatching and fighting.
+He, in turn, begins snatching and fighting.
 There is no peace for him.
 He’s not able to have a quiet time at home.
 He’ll not learn to do things by himself or learn self-discipline.
 He can’t develop confidence in anyone because his mother has deserted him.
-Rejected youngsters will one day ruin our country.”
+Rejected youngsters will one day ruin our country.

 “You hear about so many women entering the work force.
 They think they’ve found freedom but don’t seem to realize they aren’t free at all.
 How is working eight hours a day for someone else or getting fired translate to greater freedom?
 If they’ve earned a million dollars by the time they’re sixty-five and never know the joy of rearing their children, what have they accomplished?

 “I spoke with a woman not long ago whose baby had been in day care ever since he was six weeks old.
-Daycare cost her hundreds of dollars a month and she spent more money every week or ten days in doctor bills.
+Daycare cost her hundreds of dollars a month and she spent more money every week to ten days in doctor bills.
 The baby was constantly sick.
 She said she had no choice because she and her husband were buying a house.
 I asked her how long it would take.
 They had a thirty-year loan.